To what extent is Gluon Confinement an empirical fact?: Setting collider bounds on free gluon production

 The gluon would propagate in vacuum until reaching, first the beampipe, then the innermost detector (the Internal Tracker in the case of the ALICE setup).
 As a neutral particle, the gluon would leave no ionization trace as it would not interact with atomic electrons.
 But as carrier of the strong nuclear force, it would immediately interact with a nucleon of the medium's material.

 Since color is a conserved quantity in Chromodynamics, this secondary interaction would have to produce either another gluon (perhaps the same, as in elastic scattering) or a quark-antiquark pair in a color octet.
-One could therefore probably be able to turn free-quark searches into free-gluon searches if the relevant cross-section was known, but we do not see an immediate way to estimate it. \\ For this reason we rather concentrate on elastic gluon-nucleon interactions, for which, as we will argue, there are reasonable theoretical arguments to guess the would be cross-section.
-Nucleons in general would be spallated off an atomic nucleus $A$ in the material.
+One could therefore probably be able to turn free-quark searches into free-gluon searches if the relevant cross-section was known, but we do not see an immediate way to estimate it. \\ For this reason we rather concentrate on the total gluon-nucleon interaction, for which, as we will argue, there are reasonable theoretical arguments to guess the would be cross-section.

+Nucleons in general would be spallated off an atomic nucleus $A$ in the material; in every sufficiently energetic reaction at least one nucleon is taken away from the proton and, baryon number being conserved, it propagates.
 Since the neutron itself would leave no ionization trace, we will concentrate on gluon-proton interactions, and thus the secondary reaction of choice to implement gluon non-detection is

-where $X$ represents the (unmeasured) nuclear remainder, $g'$ should be the undetected, scattered gluon due to color conservation and $p$ is the secondary proton that tags the incoming neutral particle.
-The main background in this channel is obviously induced by neutral particles, especially neutrons, but also neutral pions and long-lived kaons, that, as the would be gluon, appear suddenly at the secondary vertex in the material via \be n+A \rightarrow{} p + X \ . \ee
+where $X$ represents the (unmeasured) nuclear remainder, $g'$ should be the undetected, scattered gluon due to color conservation (eventually, $q\bar{q}$ pair) and $p$ is the secondary proton that tags the incoming neutral particle.
+The main background in this channel is obviously induced by neutral particles, especially neutrons, and to a much lesser extent photons, long-lived kaons and perhaps neutral pions that, as the would be gluon, appear suddenly at the secondary vertex in the material via \be n+A \rightarrow{} p + X \ . \ee

 In section~\ref{sec:sigmasec} we will argue, based on Regge theory and color scaling, that the total gluon-proton cross-section is about 3 barn at high energies, much larger than the approximately 50 mbarn of the background nucleon-nucleon cross-section.
 This means that there is ample room to set limits on gluon production above the background.